 Lite bites, beverages and wine included.

-Justin Kreamer, Vice President of Partnerships for the New York City Economic Development Corporation (NYCEDC)
+Justin Kreamer, VP of Partnerships for the NYC Economic Development Corporation (NYCEDC)

 Nick Nickitas, CEO of Rosie